Journey

 Why take this route

 Old Goa is a Christian sacred ensemble, not only a pair of headline churches.
-UNESCO and ASI both keep the site legible as a city of churches, convents, chapels, and monastic ruins, which gives this route a real devotional logic: sacred ensemble whole, earlier chapel layer, smaller church layer, ruined Augustinian foundation, and Franciscan conventual complex all belong to one religious topography.
+UNESCO and ASI describe a city of churches, convents, chapels, and monastic ruins; this route keeps the earlier chapel layer, smaller church layer, ruined Augustinian foundation, and Franciscan complex inside one religious topography.

 Route logic